 2. Ziplining and the Flight of the Gibbon

 Regarding exciting adventures in Thailand, surfing can’t be missed.
-Bali, the Philippines, and the Australian coast are surfers’ hotspots in Southeast Asia but Thailand has wavy beaches as well.
+Bali, the Philippines, and the Australian coast are surfing hotspots in Southeast Asia, but Thailand has plenty of surfer-friendly beaches as well.

 North of Phuket, in Khao Lak, you’ll find solid waves for surfing.
 Depending on the time of the year you plan your Thailand tour, Kalim, Kata, and Nai Harn are also worth exploring.
-If you’re not a fan of open waters, then at least visit a wave pool in Bangkok.
+If you’re not a fan of open waters, at least visit a wave pool in Bangkok.

 4. Get a Mountain Bike

-You can drive, you can trek, and you can sail through Thailand but cycling offers you a chance to explore both the countryside and the cities.
-Biking enthusiasts should head to the aforementioned Chiang Mai, a biking paradise where you can ride mountain bikes through mesmerizing forest terrain.
+You can drive, trek, or sail, but cycling is one of the top things to do in Thailand to explore the countryside and cities.
+Biking enthusiasts should head to Chiang Mai, a cycling paradise where you can ride mountain bikes through mesmerizing forest terrain.
 In general, the whole of Southern Thailand is suitable for cycling tours.

-Apart from the stunning views, the trail is fairly challenging, so you’ll have no trouble falling asleep at the end of the day.
-You will cycle down lakes, forests, and mountains, all the while enjoying the rural backdrop.
-On Phuket, heat to Koh Yao Noi to rent a mountain bike.
+The trails are challenging but offer beautiful views—you’ll have no trouble falling asleep at the end of the day!
+You’ll cycle around lakes, forests, and mountains while enjoying the rural backdrop.
+In Phuket, head to Koh Yao Noi to rent a mountain bike.

 6. White Water Rafting in Northern Thailand

-Sea kayaking is for those people who like to balance between adventure and safety.
-However, if you want a more extreme water sport, then white water rafting is the right way to go.
-Although Thailand isn’t famous for fast-flowing rivers, its rapids still range from level 1 to level 5.
+While sea kayaking is best for those who enjoy a balance between adventure and safety, white water rafting is a more extreme Thailand tour option.
+Although Thailand isn’t famous for fast-flowing rivers, its rapids range from level 1 to level 5.

-However, speed is not the best thing about water rafting in places like Pai, Chiang Mai, and Chumpon but it’s the picturesque landscape of rainforests, wild animals, and bamboo camps.
-A typical rafting experience lasts from 2 to 6 hours, depending on the package you choose.
+Speed isn’t the best thing about white water rafting in places like Pai, Chiang Mai, and Chumpon—it’s the picturesque landscape of rainforests, wild animals, and bamboo camps.
+A typical rafting Thailand trip lasts between two to six hours, depending on the package you choose.

 7. Trekking Through a Thai Jungle

-We have mentioned Thailand’s rainforests and mountains so many times that you are probably lured to pick up a backpack and start trekking through them.
-Mind you, you won’t be alone, as tour operators offer jungle treks that allow visitors to climb mountain ridges and camp in rainforests.
+We’ve mentioned Thailand’s rainforests and mountains so much you’ll probably be tempted to pick up a backpack and start trekking through them.
+You likely won’t be alone, as tour operators offer jungle Thailand tours that take visitors to climb mountain ridges and camp in rainforests.
 However, the beautiful Thai wilderness shouldn’t be experienced without a guide, as the weather conditions can be treacherous.

-Although most tourists are faced with a dilemma about whether to go snorkeling or scuba diving it would be ideal if you tried both.
-Thailand is one of the many places worldwide, where you can dive into marine life with a snorkel and a dive tank.
+Most tourists must decide whether to embark on snorkeling or scuba diving adventures in Thailand, but you should do both if time allows.
+Thailand is one of the many places worldwide where you can dive into marine life with a snorkel and a dive tank.

-Numerous programs in Phang-Nga province in southern Thailand will teach you how to dive like a pro.
-You will explore colorful reefs and swim with the fishes but in a good way.
-Apart from diving near the coastline, open-water dives are another treat the west coast of the Malay Peninsula has to offer.
+Numerous programs in the southern Phang-Nga Province will teach you how to dive like a pro.
+You’ll explore colorful reefs and swim with the colorful native fish.
+Open-water dives are another fun Thailand tour that the Malay Peninsula’s west coast offers.

 9. Riding an ATV

-If you’re a speed junkie, Thailand is the perfect place to go on vacation.
-There are tens of ATV group tours nationwide that take you through various terrains.
-From Phuket to Pattaya, you can rent ATV and go for a ride that lasts from 2 to as long as 11 hours.
+A trip to Thailand is perfect for adrenaline junkies with a need for speed.
+There are many ATV group tours nationwide that take you through various terrains.
+From Phuket to Pattaya, you can rent an ATV and go for a ride that lasts from two to as long as 11 hours.

-The best thing about joyriding ATV through Thailand is the fact you will constantly go up and down hills, which feels like a rollercoaster.
-If you plan your Thailand trip during the summer, don’t forget to pun a pair of sunglasses on and apply sunscreen lotion.
+The best thing about joyriding an ATV through Thailand is that you’re constantly going up and down hills, which feels like a rollercoaster.
+If you plan your Thailand trip during the summer, don’t forget to pack a pair of sunglasses and apply sunscreen.

 10. Cave Canoeing in Phuket